You have the right to request closed circuit television (CCTV) footage of yourself.

 CCTV footage of a crime

-If the CCTV footage relates to a crime and the police have the footage, the police will tell you if you can see it.
+If the CCTV footage relates to a crime and the police have the footage, they will tell you if you can see it.